 Parents and families, along with the broader DC community, expressed a desire for both academic and non-academic information, which is why each school’s DC School Report Card includes over 150 data elements about the school such as information about parent and family engagement, extracurricular activities, teacher experience, attendance, safety and discipline, school program offerings, and more.
 In the chart below you can see which information is included in each section of the report card website.
-The DC School Report Card also includes the School Transparency and Reporting (STAR) Framework, a system that includes multiple types of data and information for all groups of students in a school, and results in a 1 to 5 star rating for each school.
-This rating helps celebrate successes among schools, allows educators and policymakers focus resources on schools that need the most help to improve, and informs families and the community about how DC’s public schools are doing.

 Is the website available in languages other than English?

 The DC School Report Card website is fully translated in Spanish.